Changerawr/markdown/README.md

 ## 💡 What Makes It Special?

+- **Extension-First Architecture**: Every feature is modular - use only what you need
 - **TypeScript-First**: Built with TypeScript from the ground up for excellent developer experience
 - **Framework Agnostic**: Works with React, Vue, Svelte, vanilla JS, or any framework
-- **Extensible Architecture**: Easy to add custom markdown syntax and rendering
 - **Production Ready**: Thoroughly tested, performant, and secure
 - **Modern Output**: Tailwind CSS support for modern web applications
 - **Developer Friendly**: Great debugging tools and clear error messages